 Making the Filling

 To start, cut your sweet potato into 1 cm strips.
-Drizzle some olive oil in a hot pan and add the sweet potato, cook until it begins to soften.
+Drizzle some olive oil in a hot pan and add the sweet potato and red onion, cook until it begins to soften.
 Add the bacon and pigeon breasts and cook for 2-3 minutes on each side; when cooking the second side add the balsamic vinegar to release the flavours.
 Place this whole mixture in a blender and combine, adding the parsley and seasoning to taste.
 Transfer the filling to a large pastry bag and refrigerate while you roll the dough.

 Preparing the Dough

 Roll out the dough and cut it into four pieces.
 Flatten one piece slightly, then run it through the widest setting on a pasta machine twice, dusting with flour in between if it feels sticky.
 Fold the length of dough into thirds and run it through the roller two to three more times.
 Continue running the dough through the roller, reducing the width setting between each run, until the dough is starting to become transparent.
 Repeat this with the remaining pieces of dough.
 Layer half of the dough sheets between baking parchment, wrap in cling film and freeze for up to 1 month.